H.R. 2709: Save Our Sequoias Act

 The Tule River Indian Tribe and Tribal preservation staff

-The Tribe gets a formal seat in the stewardship agreement process, membership in the coalition, and at least 15% of program funds reserved for Tribal management, conservation, and Tribal historic preservation officers.
+The Tribe gets a formal seat in the stewardship agreement, membership in the coalition, and at least 15% of the new fund reserved for Tribal management, conservation, and historic preservation officers.

-Federal agencies managing Sequoia, Sierra, and Tahoe National Forests, Giant Sequoia National Monument, Case Mountain, and three national parks get a 7-year emergency tool to move projects faster, within the bill's acreage caps.
+Agencies running Sequoia, Sierra, and Tahoe National Forests, Giant Sequoia National Monument, Case Mountain, and three national parks get a 7-year tool to move projects faster, within the bill's acreage caps.

 Rural contractors, nonprofits, and researchers

-The bill opens restoration work to strike teams, collaborative grants, and scientific monitoring.
-That creates opportunities for local contractors, Tribal entities, nonprofits, and universities to help carry out sequoia recovery work.
+The bill opens restoration work to strike teams and collaborative grants, with priority for small businesses, Tribal entities, and rural jobs.
+That creates work for local contractors, nonprofits, universities, and the biomass and biochar markets.

 Who is affected by H.R.
 2709?

-Residents could see more thinning, restoration, and post-fire work happening faster on nearby public lands, especially because the bill requires treatment in at least 3 groves every year.
+Residents could see more thinning, prescribed burns, and post-fire work happening faster on nearby public lands, partly because the bill requires treatment in at least 3 groves every year.

-These groups would face a narrower window to challenge or shape some projects because the bill allows certain work to use streamlined environmental review during the 7-year emergency period.
+Environmental and watchdog groups would have a narrower window to challenge or shape some projects, because the bill lets certain work skip the full environmental review during the 7-year emergency.

-Interior and Agriculture officials would have to track progress closely.
-If they fail to reduce hazardous fuels in 3 groves in a year, they must explain the shortfall and submit a corrective plan.
+Interior and Agriculture officials have to track progress closely.
+If they fail to reduce hazardous fuels in 3 groves in a year, they owe Congress a written explanation and a corrective plan.

 Anyone following local restoration decisions

-The coalition must allow public observation at least once a year, giving residents, researchers, and local advocates a regular forum to watch how sequoia recovery priorities are set.
+The coalition has to allow public observation at no fewer than one meeting a year, giving residents, researchers, and local advocates a regular forum to see how sequoia recovery priorities get set.

 Share this story